You might love drinking a Starbucks coffee every morning to start your day with a burst of caffeine, but have you ever wondered how it came about?

 - In 2018, Starbucks established environmental goals of phasing out the use of disposable plastic straws and having greener stores.

-- In 2020, Starbucks started using lids that eliminated the use of straws with their cold beverages in stores throughout the United States and Canadian stores.
+- In 2020, Starbucks started using lids that eliminated the use of straws with their cold beverages in stores throughout the United States and Canada.